-ACM SIGCOMM 2018 Call for Industrial Demos
+ACM SIGCOMM 2018 Industrial Demos

 The 2018 SIGCOMM industrial demo session will continue the highly successful tradition of previous SIGCOMM industrial demo sessions since 2015.
 The session showcases demos from industry in the areas of networking and cloud, networked systems, as well as new forms of network intelligence and networked applications.
 The objective of this session is to bring together industry and academia around demos of innovative and cutting-edge technology and products.

 Accepted industrial demos

 Dennis Cai, Jie Cao, Weiguo Chen, Hongqiang Harry Liu, Xin Wu, Ming Zhang (Alibaba, China)

 Károly Farkas (NETvisor and BME, Hungary), János Máthé (NETvisor, Hungary), László Lengyel, Hassan Charaf (BME, Hungary)